Eric Bloodaxe: Conflict with Egill Skallagrimsson (Egils saga)

 He set up the pole of spite in the cliff-face and left it standing; he faced the horse's eyes on the land, and he rist runes upon the pole, and said all the formal words of the curse. (níð has been variously translated as "scorn", "spite" or "curse").
 Gunnhild also put a spell on Egill, which made him feel restless and depressed until they met again.
 The last encounter happened when Erik and Gunnhild were living in England.
 Egill was shipwrecked on a nearby shore and came before Eric, who sentenced him to death.
 But Egill composed a drápa in Eric's praise in the dungeon during the night, and when he recited it in the morning, Eric gave him his freedom and forgave any vengeance or settlement for the killing of Ragnald.

-Modern culture

-In his lyric poem Briggflatts, Basil Bunting refers several times to Eric Bloodaxe, his flight and death on Stainmore, as in the lines: "By such rocks / men killed Bloodaxe. // Fierce blood throbs in his tongue, / lean words. / Skulls cropped for steel caps / huddle round Stainmore."